Everything You Need to Know About Making Tax Digital Software

 Who Needs Making Tax Digital Software?

-If you are a VAT-registered company, with an annual turnover of £85,000+ in the 12 months running up to March 2019, then you need to work out when you must file your MTD for VAT returns.
+If you are a VAT-registered company, then you need to work out when you must file your MTD for VAT returns.
 This is based on the dates of your VAT quarters and when you become registered.
-It's an essential part of being MTD-compliant.
+It’s an essential part of being MTD-compliant.

 If you don’t meet this annual turnover figure, you can still register to pay VAT and MTD for VAT voluntarily.
-By 2022, all registered businesses—regardless of turnover—will have to register for MTD.
+By 2022, all registered businesses had to register for MTD.

 What About COVID-19 Issues?